we45/container_training/10-Serverless/IAM-FPM/Permission-Flaw/README.md

 ![](img/search-icon.png)

 ##### Step 4:
-* In the search parameter, enter required fields and search.
+* In the search functionality, enter a payload and search.
 ![](img/search-default-view.png)

 ##### Step 5: